Schema Design Considerations

 A schema is a collection of templates, which are used for defining policies, with each template assigned to a specific tenant.
 There are multiple approaches you can take when it comes to creating schema and template configurations specific to your deployment use case.
 The following sections describe a few simple design directions you can take when deciding how to define the schemas, templates, and policies in your Multi-Site environment.
 Keep in mind that when designing schemas, you must consider the supported scalability limits for the number of schemas, number of templates, and number of objects per schema.
 Detailed information on verified scalability limits is available in the Verified Scalability Guides for Cisco APIC, Cisco ACI Multi-Site, and Cisco Nexus 9000 Series ACI-Mode Switches specific to your release.

 The simplest schema design approach is a single schema, single template deployment.
 You can create a single schema with a single template within it and adds all VRFs, Bridge Domains, EPGs, Contracts and other elements to that template.
 You can then create a single application profile or multiple application profiles within the template and deploy it to one or more sites.

-This simple approach to Multi-Site schema creation is illustrated in the figure above and allows for all objects to be readily visible within the same schema.
+This simplest approach to Multi-Site schema creation is to create all objects within the same schema and template.
 However, the supported number of schemas or templates per schema scalability limit may make this approach unsuitable for large scale deployments, which could exceed those limits.